EstherOlubiyo/Pizza-Sales-Analysis/README.md

 ---

 ## 🛠️ Tools Used
-- SQL (for querying and joining tables)
+- Excel (for querying and joining tables)
 - Excel (data cleaning & summary)
-- Power BI (dashboard visualization)
+- Excel (dashboard visualization)

 ---